dima9891/brigadir/README.md

 - Woocommerce
 - Duplicate post
+- Cyr-to-Lat

 # How to set up for local dev

 1. Clone repository and run ```composer install``` from the main folder
 2. Set up database and change settings in .env file if needed
+3. Run Find/Replace in database for proper work (I recommend using https://github.com/interconnectit/Search-Replace-DB)
-3. Download 'uploads' folder (it contains all uploaded images) -
+3. Download 'uploads' folder (it contains all uploaded images) - TODO
-4. Place upload folder in web/app/
+4. Place 'uploads' folder in web/app/